atoy322/ls-exe/Readme.md

-# ls command written in Go
+# ls command for windows written in Go

 # Caution
 __There are many differences of behavior from official ls command.